glowkeeper/P3D/docs/labs/week1Session1.md

 ### Unity

 If you are new to Unity, you should apply for a [Unity Student Plan](https://unity.com/products/unity-student).
 Then, you should install the Unity Hub.
-Once you have that, use the Hub to install the latest version of [Unity with long-term support](https://unity3d.com/unity/qa/lts-releases); you will need [Visual Studio](https://visualstudio.microsoft.com/) for the scripting part of the course, so if you do not have that installed, you should add Visual Studio as a module when you install Unity.
+Once you have that, use the Hub to install the [long-term support (LTS) Release 2022.3.9f1](https://unity3d.com/unity/qa/lts-releases) (which is the same version installed on the lab computers).
+You will need [Visual Studio](https://visualstudio.microsoft.com/) for the scripting part of the course, so if you do not have that installed, you should add Visual Studio as a module when you install Unity.
+Within Visual Studio, you should install the extension _GitHub Pull Requests and Issues_.

 #### Integrating a Unity Project with GitHub